It’s always easier to work with data that has been organized and sorted in a particular order.

-This is why the Sort Function Google Sheets has built-in is so great.
-Follow along with this guide to learn how to sort in Google Sheets.
+It’s always easier to work with data that has been organized and sorted in a particular order.
+This is why the Sort function in Google Sheets is so useful.
+But it’s also not the only way you can sort.
+Follow along with this guide to learn how to sort in Google Sheets using a range of different methods.

 What Is the Sort Function in Google Sheets Used For?

-As the name suggests, the SORT Google Sheets function helps us sort data in a range of cells and returns the sorted output in a new cell range.
+As the name suggests, the Sort Google Sheets function helps us sort data in a range of cells and returns the sorted output in a new cell range.

-Types of Sorting – The Difference Between Sort Menu and SORT Function
+The Difference Between Sort Menu and SORT Function

 Google Sheets provides two ways to sort data: